 If we raise additional funds by issuing equity securities, our stockholders will experience dilution.
 Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 If we are unable to raise additional funds when needed, we may be required to delay, reduce, or terminate some or all of our development programs and clinical trials.
 We may also be required to sell or license to others rights to our drug candidates in certain territories or indications that we would prefer to develop and commercialize ourselves.

-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
-However, based on our current business plans, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations through 2023, including through the completion and the announcement of the top-line results of our Phase 2/3 GAIN trial.
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the global supply chain, credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.